Why has a great impact on our

 The questions of whether a will support older web standard and potentially lose milliseconds checking them- which is why built Edge1.0 in the first place, Whether it should render text first and then load images, and How it should handle multiple processes in multiple tabs.
 Are what will differentiate the browser of today and in the future.

 For instance, what will differentiate modern browser are these high-level questions and the fewer intricacies of web fonts and embedded audio, etc. they can handle easily.
 Based on the existing web standards, browser also need to support new standards as the internet gets ever-more complex.
 This is another area where blink possibly has an advantage.
 With Google so many cutting-edge web apps, it is in a better position to push for the standards they use.

 Other issues also exist especially the ones that only matter to developers, such include: how faster a code can be added and approved, the procedures for fixing bugs, how closely the is tied to the actual browser since the end users would not notice these unless they are counting the frequency of update patches, but they are important to mention as well.

-When considering whether to stick with your current or to switch to another, you need to know that on the level, there is no huge difference between them at the moment. using Blink, uses Gecko, and using Webkit, all deliver most websites in very similar ways at very similar speeds.
+When considering whether to stick with your current browser engine or to switch to another, you need to know that on the level, there is no huge difference between them at the moment.
+Chrome using Blink, Firefox uses Gecko, and Safari using Webkit, all deliver most websites in very similar ways at very similar speeds.
 The reason is that they all largely accept similar basic web standards- something which is not always the case.
 There is no headline feature we can point out that would necessarily make you suddenly leave Webkit and switch to Gecko or vice versa.

 On a particular level, blink seems to be the best.
 It is speedy at rendering pages and apps, updates are pushed out rapidly, it is relatively robust, and bugs tend to be patched quickly.
 Perhaps that could be the reason switched to it, after all.